 The lake provides angling for smallmouth bass, walleye, several species of panfish, as well as stocked rainbow and brown trout.
-During the summer months, the lake receives heavy recreational boat traffic, so many anglers prefer to fish early and late in the day.
+Due to heavy recreational boat traffic during the summer months, many anglers prefer to fish early or late in the day.

-Rushford Lake provides good fishing for smallmouth bass.
-The bass have good growth rates, reaching 12 inches by age 4 or 5.
-Many areas of the lake have steep drop-offs which are excellent areas to fish for smallmouth bass.
-The main forage for bass in the lake is emerald shiners and crayfish, so live bait and lures imitating these foods are your key to success.
+Smallmouth Bass: Rushford Lake provides good fishing for smallmouth bass.
+Bass have good growth rates, reaching 12 inches by age 4 or 5.
+Many areas of the lake have steep drop-offs which are excellent areas to target smallmouth bass.
+The lake's main forage for bass are emerald shiners and crayfish, so live bait and lures imitating these foods are your key to success.

-The Lake is stocked annually with both brown and rainbow trout.
-Because of Rushford Lake's 115-foot depth, when the lake stratifies in the summer there is adequate cold, well-oxygenated water to support trout through the summer.
-Because of this, two, three and four year old trout are caught by anglers, with some reaching 20 - 25 inches.
+Trout: The Lake is stocked annually with both brown and rainbow trout yearlings.
+Rushford Lake's 115-foot depth provides adequate cold, well-oxygenated water to support trout through the summer.
+As a result, two, three and four year old trout are caught by anglers, with some reaching 20 - 25 inches.
 Trout can be caught near the surface in the spring and fall, but you need to fish deeper in the summer months.
 Trolling with spinners and deep-diving minnow imitations works well for taking trout.

-The walleye population in Rushford Lake is increasing since they were introduced to the lake in the late 1980s.
-Like many expanding fish populations, walleye in the lake are growing well with fish reaching the legal length of 15 inches by age 3.
-Fish of 8-10 pounds have been taken, although 2-3 pound fish are the average size.
+Walleye: Walleye were introduced to the lake in the late 1980s from an unknown source and have since become established.
+A 2005 survey showed good growth rates, with walleye reaching legal size (15 inches) by age 3.
 As with bass, the walleye's main prey in Rushford Lake is emerald shiners, so casting or trolling minnow imitations is a good technique.
-Worm harness rigs also will produce good catches of walleye.
+Worm harness rigs are also good offerings for walleye.

-Rushford Lake provides fishing for several species of panfish, although they are not abundant and their growth rates are slow.
-The most common species are black crappie, rock bass, yellow perch, bluegill, pumpkinseed and brown bullhead.
+Panfish: Rushford Lake provides fishing for several species of panfish, including rock bass, yellow perch, black crappie, bluegill, pumpkinseed and brown bullhead.
+Panfish are generally not abundant and have slow growth rates.
+The lack of perennial weed beds due to the annual winter drawdown limits panfish abundance.
 Live baits such as worms and minnows produce well, as do jigs and small lures.